HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: A new method for 3D OOD Detection

 Currently, when addressing the out-of-distribution (OOD) detection problem in 3D object detection, the limitations of existing datasets such as KITTI \cite{Geiger2012CVPR}, ONCE \cite{once_ds}, and Waymo \cite{Sun_2020_CVPR} become particularly pronounced.
 Indeed, these datasets contain a small number of classes, respectively 5, 5, and 3.
 Methods such as \cite{openset3Dobj}, which evaluate on the \textit{Van} and \textit{Truck} subset of KITTI, tackle a specific part of the issue, these classes being both vehicles and lacking the high diversity which can arise in real-world scenarios.

-nuScenes \cite{caesar2020nuscenes}, while one of the most comprehensive datasets, presents specific challenges critical in the context of OOD detection.
+nuScenes~\cite{caesar2020nuscenes} is one of the most used datasets in autonomous driving but presents specific challenges critical in the context of OOD detection.
 Firstly, the predefined dataset splits and evaluation metrics in nuScenes might not be sufficient for evaluating OOD performance.
 For instance, only one out of four of the dataset's scans in its evaluation set contains unknown objects as defined by \cite{revisiting}, thus limiting the evaluation interpretation. nuScenes also suffers from its point cloud sparsity due to its 32-beam LiDAR sensor, which can only be solved by aggregating scans and creating a trailing point cloud for moving objects, hindering detection.
 These findings underscore the need to use a more diverse and dense dataset to effectively tackle the OOD problem in 3D object detection.